richardlewisjones/moo.lrplugin/README.md

 ## Hello!

 If you're a MOO customer who uses Adobe Photoshop Lightroom, you may find this plugin useful.
-It allows you to create MiniCards, Business Cards and Postcards and upload them to MOO, all from within Lightroom.
+It allows you create MiniCards, Business Cards and Postcards from your photos, all from within Lightroom.

 ## Compatibility